 - Plantar fasciitis is not the same thing as heel spurs and flat feet (but they are related and often confused).

 Most people recover from plantar fasciitis with a little rest, arch support, and stretching, but not everyone.
 Most severe cases can stop you in your tracks, undermine your general health, and be prolonged for years.
+Plantar fasciitis surgery is a last resort option.
 Thus, Graston Technique may be for the patient with intense chronic plantar fasciitis that just won’t go away.
 We can’t promise a cure for your foot pain.
 But we can guarantee a deep understanding of the subject and your available options.

 Benefits of Graston Therapy for Plantar Fasciitis

-Graston Therapy is very similar to other therapies for plantar fasciitis that work to break up adhesions and improve blood flow to the injured fascia (including dry needling).
+Graston Therapy is very similar to other therapies for plantar fasciitis that work to break up adhesions and improve blood flow to the injured fascia.
+Other evidence-based therapies include dry needling.